'Bomb cyclone' to sock central US with blizzard conditions, severe weather, raging winds for up to 70 million

 All major metro Denver districts have already canceled school for Wednesday, and Denver International Airport announced that over 900 flights have been canceled due to the storm, FOX31 reported.

-The onslaught of additional snow comes after Colorado is dealing with the continuing threat of avalanches this winter.
+The onslaught of additional snow comes as Colorado is dealing with the continuing threat of avalanches this winter.

 An avalanche injured a sheriff and his daughters Tuesday when it smashed into their home in rural Colorado.
-Hinsdale County Sheriff Justin Casey was with his two teenage daughters in their home nestled in the San Juan Mountains when the slide hit.
+Hinsdale County Sheriff Justin Casey was with his two teenage daughters in their home, nestled in the San Juan Mountains, when the slide hit.

 Casey managed to call for help, and about 15 rescuers found the family within an hour.
 Casey and one of his daughters were treated for minor injuries.